 25. Make certain that a current status is showing on the screen before you leave.
-If the operator sees a status similar to the one shown in Figure 5-22, Filter Readings may need to be taken again.
+If the operator sees a status similar to the one shown in Figure 37, Filter Readings may need to be taken again.
+Please note there is sometimes a delay in updating the home screen of up to 10 seconds.

-Figure 5-22.
+Figure 37.
 Filter Readings interrupted.